Datacenters of the Future: A Shifting Landscape from the Core to the Edge

 - Connectivity — The rise of public cloud is putting increased pressure on enterprise and MTDC providers, but it is also opening up new opportunities to connect and integrate public cloud with private cloud and non-cloud services.
 As a result, interconnectivity (enterprises connecting directly to cloud providers, partners, carrier networks, etc.) is becoming an increasingly critical service.
 Application and data resiliency — including disaster recovery — will in many cases be achieved at the network and software level, by replicating processes and data across a network of facilities spread within and between regions

-- Edge datacenters — The term‘edge computing’ covers a range of workload types and use cases, including some that are established and some that are emerging.
+- Edge datacenters — The term edge computing covers a range of workload types and uses cases, including some that are established and some that are emerging.
 Demand at the edge is expected to be a significant driver for new datacenter types and form factors including micro-datacenters (small form-factor sites including prefabricated micro-modular sites) but also new centralized facilities (This is explored in more detail below).

-Accurately predicting the evolution of physical datacenter design and operation over the long term is obviously challenging.
+Accurately predicting the evolution of physical data center design and operation over the long term is obviously challenging.
 The number and types of datacenter form factors have changed significantly since the early days of the mainframe.
-We expect that pace of change to continue into the foreseeable future, with a move away from generalist, inefficient (usually) enterprise-owned sites.
+We expect that pace of change to continue into the foreseeable future, with a move away from a generalist, inefficient (usually) enterprise-owned sites.

 It is possible to identify a number of future datacenter types (some of which exist today) that are likely to dominate in the next decade and beyond.
 Future datacenter types could include, but not be limited to, the following: